LorenzoPichetti/SbatchMan/docs/install/setup.md

 SbatchMan will automatically recognize the workload manager, here called *scheduler*, from your cluster configurations.

-**NOTE**
+!!! note
     The name you assign to your cluster will be used to structure:

-* Configurations
+    - Configurations
-* Job results
+    - Job results